substratusai/kubeai/docs/papers/llm-load-balancing-at-scale.md

     * Proxied through KubeAI load balancer.
     * Routes traffic to replicas according the CHWBL strategy described above.

+The benchmark was conducted using 8 replicas of vLLM each serving LLama 3.1 8B on a single L4 GPU per replica.

 Several key performance numbers were considered:

 1. TTFT - Time To First Token - How long the user waits for the model to start generating output.